yajat777/drowsy-detection-device/README.md

 # D3-DROSINESS-DETECTION-DEVICE
-Patent-filed real-time drowsiness detection system using Eye Aspect Ratio (EAR), implemented with Python, Streamlit, and ESP32 for low-power fatigue monitoring and alerting.
+real-time drowsiness detection system using Eye Aspect Ratio (EAR), implemented with Python, Streamlit, and ESP32 for low-power fatigue monitoring and alerting.
 It is a device which can be used on dashboard on vehicles and specifically for truck drivers at night for alerting and safety.

 💤 Drowsiness Detection System (Patent Filed)